jonludlam/blog/src/pages/articles/2018-03-03---Reducing-Code-Generation/index.md

 description: "Here we start improving on the state of the art in xapi today by using the type system to reduce the amount of code we need to generate."
 ---

-This approach works nicely but involves an awful lot of code generation - right now we create almost 25000 lines of database accessor functions alone.
-Let's now move beyond where xapi is today and start examining how we might do things more directly, and we'll start by trying to do type-safe setters and getters without having to generate the `VM` and `VBD` modules we saw last time.
-Let's look again at the values we've been creating in the datamodel modules.
+The approach in the last article works very nicely indeed - but it does involve an awful lot of code generation.
+Right now, for example, we create almost 25000 lines of database accessor functions alone.
+So now let's move beyond where xapi is today and start examining how we might do things more directly, and we'll start by trying to do type-safe setters and getters without having to generate the `VM` and `VBD` modules we saw last time.
+We'll begin by looking again at the values we've been creating in the datamodel modules.

 Recall that the datamodel module contained declarations of the object classes that included list of fields: